blueambr/webpack-modules/README.md

 ## How to launch:

+### Cloning

-1. `git clone`
+1. `git clone git@github.com:hotepp/webpack-modules.git webpack-modules`: cloning the repo
+2. `cd webpack-modules`: going to the cloned copy of the repo
+3. `sudo rm -R .git`: removing everything git-related from the cloned repo; be careful with `sudo`, you only want to delete the `.git` folder with everything inside of it, but nothing more
+4. `git init`: creating our own git system
-2. `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` to update the origin remote with your own repository / `git remote rm origin` to remove the origin remote
+5. `git remote add origin https://github.com/USERNAME/REPOSITORY.git`: setting our own repository as the remote origin
-3. `npm i`
-4. `npm start` / `npm run dev` to run a regular webpack environment; `npm run sb` to run _Storybook_
-5. Navigate to http://localhost:3000/ or to http://localhost:4000/, if you run _Storybook_
-6. `npm run build` to create `dist` for production; `npm run build:sb` to create a _Storybook_ build
+6. `git add .`: adding everything to our first git commit
+7. `git commit -m "init"`: making our first git commit
+8. `git push -u origin main`: pushing our first git commit to the `main` branch of our repo

 P.S.
-Don't forget to remove extra info like keywords, repository, packages you won't be using etc. from `package.json`.
+Don't forget to remove the extra info like keywords, repository, packages you won't be using, reset the version etc. in `package.json`.

+### Running

+1. `npm i`
+2. `npm start` / `npm run dev` to run a regular webpack environment; `npm run sb` to run _Storybook_
+3. Navigate to http://localhost:3000/ or to http://localhost:4000/, if you run _Storybook_
+4. `npm run build` to create `dist` for production; `npm run build:sb` to create a _Storybook_ build

 ## What is this?